GeorgeA93/crawley/README.md

 [![npm version](https://badge.fury.io/js/crawley.svg)](https://badge.fury.io/js/crawley)

-Crawley will crawl a website and return to you a list of all the discovered pages, as well the paths to all of the assets on said page.
-Including javascript, css and images.
+Crawley will crawl a website and return to you a list of all the discovered pages, including the paths to all of the assets on the page.
+These assets include javascript, css and images.

 ## Installation - To use in your own projects